 5. Wise Use Of Water

-You must adapt a wise use of water for your plants.
+You must adapt a wise use of water for your plants, which is easy to do if you use a water hose timer.
 Water them when the soil and air are cool, normally in the early morning or evening.
 Make sure you water deeply direct at the root systems based at the plant end.
 This helps plants grow deeper roots and causes them to need less water.
 Plants and soil in container gardening dry out faster than those in the ground so need frequent water.
 Make sure you don’t water leaves as excess water may film on the plants making them more susceptible to disease.